suchanek/proteusPy/paper/paper.md

    4. Structures with disordered CYS atoms.

 In the end I elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance is > 8 $\AA$.
 This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
 To my knowledge this is the only searchable database of disulfide bonds in existence.

 ## The Future

 - I continue to explore disulfide structural classes using the sextant class approach.
 This offers much higher class resolution than the binary approach and reveals subgroups within the broad class.
 I'd also like to explore the catalytic and allosteric classes within the subgroups to look for common structural elements.

-- I hope to deploy a Disulfide Database browser for exploration and analysis.
+- I am working to deploy a Disulfide Database browser for exploration and analysis.

 ## Miscellaneous